dhanu0503/4-bit_up-down_counter/README.md

-## Design of 4-bit up-down Counter using nclaunch Simulator in Cadence software
+## Ex No:02 Design of 4-bit up-down Counter using nclaunch Simulator in Cadence-EDA-Tools

 ### Aim: